 When to warm transfer vs. cold transfer

-While warm transfers naturally create a more personalized caller experience, they’re not always the best solution.
+While warm transfers naturally create a more personalized way to handle calls, they’re not always the best solution.
 In some situations, warm transfers aren’t worth the hassle.

 Cold transfers can be effective if your caller has a simple question that doesn’t require a specific person or any background information.
 For example, if a customer calls to ask what payment methods you accept, it’s more efficient for a receptionist to transfer them straight to any available billing agent.
 Your customer will still get an answer within minutes, since no further context is needed, without listening to hold music on repeat. 🎶